MFarkha/my-face-recognition-api/README.md

 How to start a server:
 "npm start".

-Required infrastructure (you might build it - look into deployment-* directories):
+Required steps before:
-1. Database based on POSTGRES (or any other relational database compatible with knex.js sql builder module):
+1. Database based on POSTGRES (or any other relational database compatible with knex.js sql builder module) - might be deployed for you: just check 'deployment-*' directories:
 Options to create db schema:
 - execute postgres commands manually: createdb 'smart-brain' - to create postgres db